Our Dravet syndrome journey is full of unpredictable ups and downs

 It’s like trying to balance on a seesaw, when any small shift could threaten life as we know it.
 I’m desperately trying to cling to the highs and not let the fear of the lows keep me down.

 I’m holding on to hope and trusting that, whatever happens, our family will have our faith and, more importantly, each other.
-The memories we’ve collected over the last five years will get us through any tough times we may face.
+The memories we’ve collected over the past five years will get us through any tough times we may face.
 We’ll continue to collect memories for as long as we can, creating a time capsule of our lives and love for one another.

 Note: Dravet Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 The opinions expressed in this column are not those of Dravet Syndrome News or its parent company, Bionews, and are intended to spark discussion about issues pertaining to Dravet syndrome.